LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/08/README.md

 There are other arguments that could be passed to the pool constructor if needed.
 See the documentation page for more: https://umpire.readthedocs.io/en/develop/doxygen/html/index.html

-When you have created your QuickPool allocator, compile and run the code:
+When you have created your QuickPool allocator, uncomment the COMPILE define on line 7;
+then compile and run the code:
 ```
 $ make eight
 $ ./bin/eight